Find your office space in London

 Get advice on which office space in London is best for your business, average prices and tips for negotiating a lease.

-Which type of office should I choose?
+Which type of office should you choose?

 London’s flexible workspaces and office spaces to rent have one thing in common: licence agreements.
 Unlike a lease, a licence agreement allows you to rent an office for shorter periods of time and there’s room for negotiation.
 Also, all-inclusive monthly billing makes it easier to keep track of cash flow.